American Rescue Plan Act (ARPA)

 Update September 2021:

 The City did not expend any ARPA funds in the initial reporting period, which ended July 31, 2021.
 As ARPA-funded projects begin to get underway, we will update this webpage with project updates, requests for proposals, and additional information.
 Additionally, we will be posting quarterly expenditure reports to show progress on utilizing funds.
-The next expenditure report will be available at the beginning of November, 2021.
+The next expenditure report is due to the U.S. Treasury on January 31, 2022.

 The City of Madison will receive $47.2 million of federal funding through the State and Local Recovery Funds component of the American Rescue Plan Act (ARPA) to recover from the negative public health and economic impacts caused by the COVID-19 pandemic.
 The City has adopted a plan to use ARPA funds to address critical community issues, support an equitable recovery, and continue to provide government services.